Darina992/rsschool-cv/cv.md

 * Telegram Darya Nestser

 ## About Me
-I am 30 years old, I don't work now.
-I spend all my strength on studying.
+I am 30 years old, I don't work now, because of I spend all my strength on studying.
 I really need in activities where I can develop during my life.
 My goal is to become a front-end developer.

 ## Strength
 + Full immersion in the essence of the problems